SAP-archive/cloud-cap-nodejs-codejam/exercises/04/readme.md

 ```

-### 3. Add config files for HANA
+### 3. Adjust HANA configuration file

-The `.hdiconfig` file specifies the configuration of the HANA Deployment Infrastructure (HDI) container that will be used when deploying to SAP Cloud Platform.

-:point_right: Change the value of the following property in the `db/src/.hdiconfig` file to adapt the version to the HANA version used in the SAP Cloud Platform Cloud Foundry trial:
+There is a configuration file which is used when a deployment is made to HANA on the SAP Cloud Platform.
+It contains various information about plugins that are needed.
+When a CAP project is initialized with `cds init` such a configuration file is created as part of what is generated.

+There is a general plugin version setting that refers to HANA 2 but we need to modify that for use within the Cloud Foundry trial environment on SAP Cloud Platform.

+The configuration file is `.hdiconfig` and it can be found in the `db/src/` directory.

+Edit this file to replace the current value for `plugin_version` (near the top of the file) to be as follows:

 ```
 "plugin_version": "12.1.0",
 ```

+> We could make this modification later but as we're thinking about data right now we might as well make the change here.

 ### 4. Restart the service